JustinLove/onelife-client-patches/README.client.md

-## Wondible's One Hour One Life Client
+# Wondible's One Hour One Life Client

+## Requirements

+Requires a installation of [One Hour One Life](https://onehouronelife.com/), or a derivitive such as [Two Hours One Life](https://twohoursonelife.com/).
+The mod installs *additional* files into the base installation.

 ## Installation